Hulot History, Family Crest & Coats of Arms

+Hulot is an ancient name whose history on English soil dates back to the wave of emigration that followed the Norman Conquest of England in 1066.
+The name comes from the Norman personal name Hugh.
+Howlett was a baptismal name which means the son of Hugh.
 As the naming tradition grew in Europe baptismal names began to be introduced in many countries.
 Baptismal names were sometimes given in honor of Christian saints and other biblical figures.
 There are very few Christian countries in Europe that did not adopt surnames from these religious figures.

 Early Origins of the Hulot family

 The surname Hulot was first found in Yorkshire where Johannes Houlet et uxor ejus and Adam Howlot et Agnes uxor were listed in the Yorkshire Poll Tax Rolls of 1379.
 Roger filius Hulot was also listed in Yorkshire in another early census.

 Important Dates for the Hulot family

 This web page shows only a small excerpt of our Hulot research.
 Another 63 words (4 lines of text) are included under the topic Early Hulot History in all our PDF Extended History products and printed products wherever possible.

 Hulot Spelling Variations

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Howlett, Howlet, Hullett and others.

 Early Notables of the Hulot family (pre 1700)

 More information is included under the topic Early Hulot Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hulot family to Ireland

 Some of the Hulot family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 To escape the political and religious persecution within England at the time, many English families left for the various British colonies abroad.
 The voyage was extremely difficult, though, and the cramped, dank ships caused many to arrive in the New World diseased and starving.
 But for those who made it, the trip was most often worth it.
 Many of the families who arrived went on to make valuable contributions to the emerging nations of Canada and the United States.
 An inquiry into the early roots of North American families reveals a number of immigrants bearing the name Hulot or a variant listed above:

 Hulot Settlers in United States in the 19th Century

 - Alexandrine Louise Eugenie Hulot, who arrived in New York in 1809

 Contemporary Notables of the name Hulot (post 1700)

 - Étienne Hulot, French Divisional General during the French Revolutionary and Napoleonic Wars from 1789 to 1815

 - ^ Generals Who Served in the French Army during the Period 1789-1815.
 (Retrieved 2015, March 10) Étienne Hulot.
 Retrieved from http://www.napoleon-series.org/research/c_frenchgenerals.html